 Special Educational Needs & Disabilities

-Students with Special Educational Needs or Disabilities (SEND) enjoy the full curriculum, which is appropriately differentiated at subject level, as required for each student.
+Students with Special Educational Needs or Disabilities (SEND) enjoy the full curriculum, which is appropriately differentiated at subject level, as required for each student and their specific need.
 The school’s overall approach is to ensure that every student is competent and confident in the core skills of literacy, numeracy, critical thinking and ICT.
-Our aim is therefore that every student should be accredited in core subjects by age 16 or earlier.
+Our aim is therefore that every student should be accredited in core subjects by age 16 or earlier where this is possible.

 In particular, the school supports students with SEND in the following ways:

 - Every member of staff is trained in SEND issues and will know how to draw on specialist support in order to plan effective sessions for those SEND students and to ensure they are making expected progress.

 - Every student is entitled to equal access to the curriculum – we see this as a crucial aspect of the inclusive ethos of the school.
 Where reduction of curriculum options is necessary for students according to their identified needs, this will be in consultation with parents and relevant professionals supporting the student.

 - The school prioritises early identification of need and allocation of resources for students, drawing fully upon the experience, skills and knowledge of students’ primary school teachers.